janlauber/bachelor-thesis/chapters/implementation.typ

 === User Interface Implementation

-The user interface of the One-Click Deployment system is developed using Svelte @Svelte, a modern web framework that simplifies frontend development and enhances user experience.
+The user interface of the One-Click Deployment system is developed using Svelte #footnote[https://svelte.dev/], a modern web framework that simplifies frontend development and enhances user experience.
 The frontend interface serves as the primary interaction point for users, allowing them to define and manage deployment projects easily.

 The frontend codebase is structured to provide a dynamic and intuitive user experience, with components designed to facilitate project creation, application deployment, and configuration.
-The frontend interacts with the backend through RESTful APIs with the Pocketbase Javascript SDK @PocketbaseJssdk2024, enabling seamless communication between the user interface and the backend system.
-The frontend leverages Tailwind CSS @TailwindCSSRapidly2020 for styling and Flowbite-Svelte @FlowbiteSvelteUI for UI components, ensuring a consistent and visually appealing design.
+The frontend interacts with the backend through RESTful APIs with the Pocketbase Javascript SDK #footnote[https://pocketbase.io]Jssdk2024, enabling seamless communication between the user interface and the backend system.
+The frontend leverages Tailwind CSS #footnote[https://tailwindcss.com/] for styling and Flowbite-Svelte #footnote[https://flowbite-svelte.com/] for UI components, ensuring a consistent and visually appealing design.

-With SvelteKit as the frontend framework, the One-Click Deployment system benefits from Svelte's reactivity and SvelteKit's versatility, enabling the development of fast, responsive, and accessible web applications.
+With SvelteKit #footnote[https://kit.svelte.dev/] as the frontend framework, the One-Click Deployment system benefits from Svelte's reactivity and SvelteKit's versatility, enabling the development of fast, responsive, and accessible web applications.
 TypeScript is used to enhance code reliability and maintainability, providing type safety and early error detection during development.

 #pagebreak()